BStreet936/tinder/README.md

 ### Secrets

 Copy `secrets.example.js` to `secrets.js`.
 Fill in your facebook login, password, user ID and access token (or use `get-creds`).
-The secrets are used across all the tinder tools.
+The secrets are used across all tinder tools.